solomson/solom.tech/about.md

 We can provide you with high quality guidance and quick implementation in the following areas:

   - Microsoft Azure
+  - Managing version control for your enterprise at scale
     - Github
     - Azure DevOps
+    - Gitlab
   - Kubernetes, Cloud Native & container based solutinos
   - Establishing and optimizing CI/CD at scale
   - Azure security and identity security at scale (Microsoft Entra, IaC, Private networking, RBAC, Azure policies, PIM)